-DEVELOPMENT AND VALIDATION OF NEW SPECTROPHOTOMETRIC METHODS FOR ESTIMATION OF ANTI-PSYCHOTIC DRUG ASENAPINE MALEATE IN PURE AND DOSAGE FORMS
+DEVELOPMENT AND VALIDATION OF NEW SPECTROPHOTOMETRIC METHODS FOR ESTIMATION OF ANTIPSYCHOTIC DRUG ASENAPINE MALEATE IN PURE AND DOSAGE FORMS

-Objective: Three sensitive, simple, precise, reproducible and validated spectrophotometric methods have been developed for the determination of anti-psychotic drug (asenapine maleate) in pure and pharmaceutical dosage forms.
+Objective: Three sensitive, simple, precise, reproducible, and validated spectrophotometric methods have been developed for the determination of anti-psychotic drug (asenapine maleate) in pure and pharmaceutical dosage forms.

 Conclusion: The proposed methods were successfully applied for the determination of asenapine maleate in pharmaceutical formulations with good accuracy and precision.
-Statistical comparison of the results was performed using Student's t-test and variance ratio F-test at 95% confidence level and there was no significant difference between the reported and proposed methods regarding accuracy and precision.
+Statistical comparison of the results was performed using Student's t-test and variance ratio F-test at the 95% confidence level and there was no significant difference between the reported and proposed methods regarding accuracy and precision.
 Further, the validity of the proposed methods was confirmed by recovery studies via standard addition technique in accordance with ICH guidelines.

-2. Balaraman R, Gandhi H, Asenapine, a new sublingual atypical antipsychotic.
+2. Balaraman R, Gandhi H. Asenapine, a new sublingual atypical antipsychotic.
 J Pharmacol Pharmacother 2010;1:60-1.

 3. Ramadan NK, Mohamed TA, Fouad RM, Moustafa AA.
 Development and validation of stability-indicating spectrophotometric and spectrofluorimetric methods for the determination of asenapine maleate.
 Der Pharma Chem 2018;10:122-34.

 4. Nagarajan G, Shirisha K, Archana Mu, Sravanthi P, Ramana BV.
-Method development and validation of RP-HPLC method for determination of new antipsychotic agent asenapine maleate in bulk and in pharmaceutical formulation.
+Method development and validation of RP-HPLC method for the determination of new antipsychotic agent asenapine maleate in bulk and in pharmaceutical formulation.
 Pharm Lett 2012;4:1805-10.

-5. Chander P, Mehta T, HPLC-UV method for the determination of asenapine maleate impurities using a solid core C8 column.
+5. Chander P, Mehta T. HPLC-UV method for the determination of asenapine maleate impurities using a solid core C8 column.
 Thermo Fisher Sci Inc Appl Note 2013;20:739-44.

 6. Aarelly K, Thimmaraju MK, Nerella R, Allabotharam S. Method development and validation of asenapine in bulk by RP-HPLC method.
 J Chem Pharm Res 2012;4:2580-4.